shivi1224/Netflix-Clone/README.md

-# Bharat inter Task : Netflix Clone
+# Bharat Intern Task : Netflix Clone
 This tasks comprises of Netflix homepage clone using HTML and CSS.